EcoGRAPH/ArboMAP/README.md

-# Arbovirus Modeling and Prediction to Forecast Mosquito-Borne Disease Outbreaks (ArboMAP)
+# :MOSQUITO: Arbovirus Modeling and Prediction to Forecast Mosquito-Borne Disease Outbreaks (ArboMAP)

 ArboMAP is a set of software to be used in the RStudio envionment to model and predict vector-borne diseases, especially arboviruses transmitted by mosquitoes.